-I personally know brick and mortar businesses that list in Amazon and barely make sales (I couldn’t help snooping on their products… heh).
+I personally know brick and mortar businesses that list in Amazon and barely make sales.

 I experienced my first FBA rush less than a month into my FBA venture because I invested in the right information and in the right tools to succeed.A training program, a course, even a simple tutorial is a seed, the beginning to an insight that leads to a real plan.Click To Tweet

-How many people do you know that are trying to build their brands on Facebook and Twitter?
-And out of all of them, who ever bothered to read a book on how to really use those tools?
+How many people do you know who are trying to build their brands on Facebook and Twitter?
+And out of all of them, how many bothered to read a book or buy a course on how to really use those tools?

-You’ being here right now is what makes the difference.
-You’re here researching how to go about setting up an Amazon FBA business or because you’re already there but you’ve realised there’s a trick or two you need to discover to make money on Amazon and grow your brand like it’s on steroids.
+You being here right now is what could make the difference.
+You’re here researching how to go about setting up an Amazon FBA business or because you’re already a seller but you’ve realised there’s a trick or two you need to discover to make money on Amazon and grow your brand like it’s on steroids.